 Offline

-Although the Access Care Planning app continues to function offline, you must be connected to mobile data or WiFi to log in to the app.
+Although the Access Care Planning app continues to function offline, you must be connected to mobile data or WiFi to log in to the app for the first time or after a session expires.

 If you are using mobile data, ensure that Access Care Planning is enabled in your phone's settings to work with mobile data.
 To do this, follow these simple steps: